DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 government failure in addressing disadvantage is therefore problematic.
-We can say, however, that the internet brings a level of banal administration which, due to distance, remote communities have not previously had the benefit of, and which otherwise require arduous strategies such as extended travel, going without, or waiting for service providers to make contact.[^25] How these small instances of autonomy and efficiency – basic activities that reduce otherwise
+We can say, however, that the internet brings a level of banal administration which, due to distance, remote communities have not previously had the benefit of, and which otherwise requires arduous strategies such as extended travel, going without, or waiting for service providers to make contact.[^25] How these small instances of autonomy and efficiency – basic activities that reduce otherwise